Minneapolis violence surges as police officers leave department in droves

 “It’s creating a police department that I did not want to have, and that’s one-dimensional,” Arradondo said.
 “Our core focus is patrols and investigations.”

-On Friday, the city council plans to consider allocating nearly $500,000 for the police department to temporarily hire officers from neighboring law enforcement agencies to help patrol city streets from Nov.
+On Friday, the city council plans voted to allocate nearly $500,000 for the police department to temporarily hire officers from neighboring law enforcement agencies to help patrol city streets from Nov.
 15 until the end of the year.

 “Our city is bleeding,” the chief told members of the council on Tuesday.
 “At this moment, I’m trying to do all I can to stop that bleeding.”